junxit/us-congress-bills-119/metadata.md

 - 2025-02-10 — Introduced in House
 - 2025-02-10 — Introduced in House
 - 2025-02-10 — Referred to the House Committee on Ways and Means.
+- 2025-02-12 — Committee Consideration and Mark-up Session Held
+- 2025-02-12 — Ordered to be Reported in the Nature of a Substitute (Amended) by the Yeas and Nays: 41 - 0.
+- 2025-03-27 — Placed on the Union Calendar, Calendar No. 32.
+- 2025-03-27 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+119-45.
+- 2025-03-27 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+119-45.